Updated July 27, 2022

 With ongoing needs among relocated Ukrainians and those still in the country, our missionaries continue to juggle their own church responsibilities with periodic trips to shop and transport goods.
-Your contributions to World Relief are meeting significant needs, including rebuilding.
-World Relief gifts are touching lives within Ukraine and the lives of displaced Ukrainians as BMM’s Slovakia and Romania teams provide ongoing food, clothing, bedding, and other supplies.
+Your contributions to World Relief are meeting significant needs as Ukrainians are still in need of basis necessities.
 Please pray that God will keep our missionaries strong and refreshed as they meet these needs and that He will provide funds for as long as the needs exist.

 Ministry within Ukraine

 Our missionaries with contacts inside Ukraine report that World Relief funds are still being used for urgent humanitarian needs and to help Ukrainians prepare for winter.
 The 2022–2023 winter in Ukraine is expected to be one of the hardest ever, so funds are helping believers stockpile wood and to temporarily patch up homes.
 Because the believers will have heated homes, they'll be able to help unbelievers, especially refugees.
 The pastor distributing the funds had planned to organize teams to rebuild homes, but the current situation is too dangerous to begin that work.